gitlabhq/gitlabhq/doc/user/search/index.md

 ### Search History

 You can view past recent searches by clicking on the icon with little clock with a counter-clockwise arrow surrounding it (left of the main search input).
 Clicking on a search entry, will submit and search that query.
+This is available in issues, merge requests, and issue boards.
+The searches are stored locally in your browser.

 ![search history](img/search_history.gif)